 I consider myself an experimental computer scientist who builds things.
-My current research interests are in performance analysis and tuning of computer systems with a focus on automation.
-I am currently looking at the performance issues of native and Java applications running on multicore systems.
-Previously, I have done research in the static analysis and optimization of object-oriented languages and online feedback-directed optimization.
+My current research interests are in performance analysis and tuning of computer systems in the cloud.
+Previously, I have done research in performance issues of native and Java applications running on multicore systes, the static analysis and optimization of object-oriented languages and online feedback-directed optimization.

 - MARS: performance optimization of Java enterprise applications, with a focus on IBM's FileNet Content Manager.

 - THOR: visualization and analysis tool for Java application running on multicores (part of the internal IBM multicore SDK tool suite).

 - Continuous Program Optimization: developed an automatic technique to selectively map data structures to large pages (incorporated into IBM AIX operating system).

 - Jikes RVM (aka Jalapeno) Adaptive Optimization System: dynamic compilation techniques for Java (available as part of Jikes RVM at http://jikesrvm.org/).

 - Java Application Extractor (JAX): a static analysis tool that eliminates unused classes, methods and instance variables (released on alphaWorks).

 - High Performance Fortran compiler: available as IBM product on SP2 distributed super computer.

 I received my M.S. in Computer Science in May, 1988 from Columbia University's School of Engineering and Applied Science.
 I received my B.S. in Computer Science in January, 1984 from Columbia University's School of General Studies.
 I am ABD from the PhD program in the Computer Science Department at the University of Wisconsin in Madison.